1998 NFL season: Television

 This was the first season that CBS held the rights to televise AFC games, taking over from NBC.
 Meanwhile, this was the first time that ESPN broadcast all of the Sunday night games throughout the season (this was also the first season in which ESPN's coverage used the Monday Night Football themes, before reverting to using an original theme in 2001).
 ABC and Fox renewed their rights for Monday Night Football and the NFC package, respectively.
 All of these networks signed eight-year television contracts through the 2005 season.

-This was also the first season where the late games kicked off at 4:05pm ET & 4:15pm ET (replacing the original 4:00pm ET start time), to give networks more time to finish the early games before the start of the late games.
-The 4:15 start time would last until 2011.

-MNF broadcasts were also pushed back from its 9:00pm ET start time to 8:00pm ET.
-The actual kickoffs were at 8:20pm, preceded by a new pregame show hosted by Chris Berman.
+MNF broadcasts were pushed to an 8:00 p.m.
+ET start time.
+The actual kickoffs were at 8:20 p.m., preceded by a new pregame show hosted by Chris Berman.
 Frank Gifford was then reassigned as a special contributor to the pregame show, while Boomer Esiason replaced Gifford in the booth.

 Longtime CBS Sports announcer Jim Nantz was named as the host of the revived The NFL Today pregame show, with Marcus Allen, Brent Jones, and George Seifert as analysts.
 For its new lead broadcast team, CBS hired Greg Gumbel and Phil Simms from NBC.
 Randy Cross also came from NBC, and was paired with longtime CBS Sports announcer Verne Lundquist to form the network's new #2 crew.

 Fox hired Cris Collinsworth from NBC to replace Ronnie Lott as one of the Fox NFL Sunday analysts.

 ESPN hired Paul Maguire from NBC to join Mike Patrick and Joe Theismann in a three-man booth.